I have had some requests to show instruments in process, and myself at work. Here are some recent (July and August 2009) pictures of work underway:

 Burning the midnight oil again.
 Michael checking out peg head personalities.

-One more glueing operation, and some trimming remains to be done.
+One more gluing operation, and some trimming remains to be done.

 Interacting with the Techno machine interface.